Welcome to the new KidsHealth website! See what is new.

 If your child has IBD, they can usually eat a normal, balanced diet - anything from any of the food groups.

-Children with IBD will have regular check-ups, usually with a paediatrician.
-It is important to take your child to these appointments and have any blood tests your doctor recommends.
+Tamariki with IBD will have regular check-ups, usually with a paediatrician.
+It is important to take your child to these appointments and have any blood tests your health professional recommends.

-Contact your family doctor, paediatrician or gastroenterologist if:
+Contact your health professional, paediatrician or gastroenterologist if:

 • your child's symptoms are worse or not improving